Sustainability in Supply Chain > Supply Chain Management

 • Corruption risk

-systems, including the Global Disaster Alert and Coordination System (GDACS)
+Global Disaster Alert and Coordination System (GDACS) and The Weather Company

 Sub supply chain management

 To address increasing supply chain volatility and uncertainty, Samsung Electronics is expanding our information management beyond first-tier suppliers to include sub suppliers of key materials.
 Using our system, we map major suppliers with supply chain data (Supply Tree) by product category, creating a comprehensive supply chain map.
-By leveraging collected data, including actual manufacturing site details, we can respond swiftly to various supply chain challenges.
+By leveraging collected data, such as product groups and actual manufacturing site information (e.g., physical addresses), we can respond swiftly to various supply chain challenges.